HDembinski/jacobi/README.rst

 Speed
 ^^^^^

 Jacobi makes better use of vectorised computation than numdifftools.
+Smaller run-time is better (and ratio > 1).

 .. image:: https://hdembinski.github.io/jacobi/_images/speed.svg